 For participants who are not federal government employees and are US citizens or US permanent residents and reside outside the Washington, DC metropolitan area, the allowances for flat rate payments are as follows:

 * To ensure efficiency of a panel, NSF authorizes payment for one (1) travel day so that you, as the reviewer, can arrive in the Washington, DC metro area the evening before the panel date.
 Departure times must be scheduled after 5:00 pm on the final panel day.
 Depending on your geographic point of origin and confirmed travel dates, you may request a second travel day.
-Please send an email with your SATO Record Locator to Michelle Brown at firstname.lastname@example.org.
-Michelle must confirm your actual dates of travel before approving payment for two travel days.
+Please send an email with your record locator or confirmation number to Sharlia Lee at firstname.lastname@example.org.
+Sharlia must confirm your actual dates of travel before approving payment for two travel days.

 The flat rate payment covers lodging, meals, parking, local transportation and mileage incurred during the entirety of the trip, and incidental expenses.
 You do not need to submit receipts to NSF.